 Things to consider when travelling in spring

-Accommodation prices are considerably lower in March and April although May can be pricey in popular places.
+Accommodation prices are considerably lower in March and April although Easter and May can be pricey in popular places.
 May is one of the most popular months for the Portuguese Camino de Santiago, pilgrimages to Fátima (May 11th to 13th) and for visiting the Douro Valley so book ahead.

 Summer in Portugal (June to mid September)